how to handle unequal inheritance

 Using Trusts to Manage Unequal Inheritance

-• Discretionary trusts — Allow trustees to allocate funds based on the beneficiaries’ needs.
+• Discretionary Trusts — Trustees manage based on beneficiary needs.

 2. Not Updating the Will